ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 The recommendation engine internally creates a hash of every user ID.
 The original ID is not saved.
 It is still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
 The user ID is case sensitive.

 ### Item identifiers

-People responsible for the sales policy in place in your organiation must decide what should be presented as recommendations on the website.
+Persons responsible for the sales policy in place in your organization must decide what should be presented as recommendations on the website.
 In the eCommerce business you mostly have the possibility to track items based on:

-- **Stock Keeping Unit** (SKU) or
+- Stock Keeping Unit (SKU) or
-- **Master Item Identifier** (MII)
+- Universal Product Code (UPC)

-The exact identifiers that are tracked are also recommended ("*what-you-track-is-what-you-get"*).
+The exact identifiers that are tracked are also recommended ("what-you-track-is-what-you-get").
-By default, it is not possible to track SKUs but recommend MIIs.
+By default, it is not possible to track SKUs but recommend UPCs.
-The following example discusses a decision making situation that is typical for eCommerce business:
+The following use case is typical for eCommerce business:

 Customer A implements the recommendation engine and decides to use the SKU as item identifiers and recommendable items.
-End users who browse through the shop **probably get recommendations of the same item that is currently displayed but in a different size and/or color, a so-called "variant"**.
+End users who browse through the shop probably get recommendations of the same item that is currently displayed but in a different size and/or color, a so-called "variant".
 The recommendation engine does not recognize relations between items, therefore, every single SKU is used to calculate similarities between them.
 In the case of bestsellers, this could lead to the appearance of a shirt in size L on position 2 and the same shirt in size M on position 4.

-Customer B decides to use the **MII** as item identifiers.
+Customer B decides to use the UPC as item identifiers.
-This results in recommendations **that do not contain variations of the currently shown item**.
+This results in recommendations that do not contain variations of the currently shown item.
-Thus, the detail page of shirt X does not contain a recommendation for the same shirt in a different size.
+Therefore, the detail page of shirt X does not contain a recommendation for the same shirt in a different size.
 And the same shirt does not show up twice on a list of bestseller recommendations.

-If the *size of an item or the color is selectable* on a detail page of an item, you may prefer to use the MII.
+If the size of an item or the color is selectable on a detail page of an item, you may prefer to use the UPC.
-If recommendations of the *same item in different sizes or colors* are desired, you should use the SKU as item identifiers.
+If recommendations of the same item in different sizes or colors are desired, you should use the SKU as item identifiers.

 Remember to use the same identifier in all interactions between your site and the recommendation engine, for example, when a user buys an item, clicks a recommendation or displays a product page.

 ## Request parameter categorypath